Heritage Science at the Engine Shed

 An introduction to the applied use of material science in heritage conservation in Scotland.

-The day will begin with an overview of how science is increasingly used – both in the lab and on site – to analyse the nature and condition of traditional materials in Scotland and beyond.
-Then we will look at different types of analytical processes used by the Engine Shed’s Heritage Science team to determine the source, composition, structure and current condition of stonework and timber, as well as to monitor moisture ingress in our traditional buildings and determine thermal efficiency.
+The day will begin with an overview of how science is used, both in the lab and on site, to understand materials or masonry systems and their behaviours in light of climate change.
+We will then look at different types of analytical processes used by the Engine Shed’s Heritage Science team to determine the source and composition of stonework, and the investigations they undertake into building pathology, including infrared thermography and microwave moisture monitoring.

-A networking lunch will provide you with the opportunity to continue discussions and explore the Engine Shed.
+A networking lunch will provide those opting to purchase the full-day learning experience the opportunity to continue discussions and explore the Engine Shed.

 In the afternoon, there will be a set of practical demonstrations of the HES Heritage Science team’s analytical equipment in the Engine Shed.

-For those who cannot join us in person, a virtual ticket is available for the morning only.
+For those who cannot join us in person, a virtual ticket is available for the morning learning sessions only.

 Learning outcomes